 Hire Deaf Talent, Stop Misappropriation!

 Media is one of the most powerful tools to advance social change.
 Movies and television shows have been instrumental in transforming society.
 Every civil rights movement in the U.S. has been able to use the power of media to change perceptions and promote equality.
+Movies like Selma and Hidden Figures have exposed historical omissions that must be corrected.
+The increase of roles showcasing individuals who are LGBTQ have led to more acceptance and pride within society.
+These examples demonstrate the power to influence people as to how a group is viewed, even as it is increasingly necessary to expand beyond single identity movements towards a comprehensive multiple identity lens.
 However, to achieve equality, the narrative about any group must come from the group itself.
-The power of a story lays not only in how the story is told but also how it is portrayed.
+The power of a story lies not only in how the story is told but also how it is portrayed.

-Too often, hearing people misappropriate our stories and our roles, only to seek out our assistance to help them “pass” as deaf or hard of hearing individuals.
+Too often, hearing people misappropriate our stories and our roles, only to seek out our assistance to help them create a facsimile of our lives.
 This is not authenticity.

 One listing highlights deaf and hard of hearing talent (#DeafTalent) and thank those who cast them in U.S. full-feature movies shown in theaters.
 This listing does not include documentaries, short films, internet-streamed videos, made for television movies, or television shows.
 The goal of these listings is to hold accountable actors who misappropriate roles of deaf characters, and the directors who choose those hearing actors instead of casting authentic deaf and hard of hearing actors.